Seijōgakuen-mae Station

 Seijogakuen-mae Station (成城学園前駅, Seijōgakuen-mae-eki) is a railway station on the Odakyu Odawara Line in Setagaya, Tokyo, Japan, operated by the private railway operator Odakyu Electric Railway.
-The station is named after the nearby Seijo University.
+The station is named after the nearby Seijo Gakuen and Seijo University.

 Lines

 Seijogakuen-mae Station is served by the Odakyu Odawara Line, and lies 11.6 km from Shinjuku Station.

 Layout

 The station has two island platforms serving four tracks.
 They are in the basement level.